-It all comes down to which of the 52 states you are in with some having legal online casinos that are licensed by state bodies, or operate under the same license a land-based casino does.
+It all comes down to which of the 52 states you are in.
+Some have legal online casinos that are licensed by state bodies or operate under the same license a land-based casino does, but most do not.

-The Golden Nugget Casino chain, with a branch in Atlantic City, also features a online casino that only accepts punters from New Jersey.
-It has only been in existence for several years but already is very popular.
+The Golden Nugget Casino chain, with a branch in Atlantic City, also features an online casino that only accepts punters from New Jersey.
+It has only been in existence for a few years, but already it is very popular.

 Other states are still navigating a plan and have no ‘legal’ casinos but don’t really interfere if people living there wish to play at ‘offshore’ casinos.

-There is constantly talk of gambling in various faculties of American politics, and slowly there is a growing realisation that “if you can’t beat them, join them”.
+There is constantly talk of gambling in various faculties of American politics, and slowly there is a growing realization that “if you can’t beat them, join them”.

-The three bits of Federal legislation that you must be familiar with if you are concerned about whether gambling at an online casino is legal are:
+The two bits of federal legislation that you must be familiar with if you are concerned about whether gambling at an online casino is legal are:

 Muddying the waters even more when gambling on the net is local laws, although these have little impact on the ability of USA citizens to wager at online casinos.